Categories

 Practice SATs Questions with climate context

-These questions are taken directly from the last three years of SATs papers (specifically maths papers 2 and 3), with numbers changed to fit in with the updated context.
+These questions are taken and adapted from the last three years of SATs papers (specifically maths papers 2 and 3), with numbers changed to fit in with the updated context.

 Context is wide ranging.
 Some questions refer to wildflowers, insects and grow-your-own vegetables to connect with young people’s love of nature and to empower them to act positively towards nature and our climate.
 Other more obvious connections include questions about the seasons, flooding, public transport and renewable energy.